 “The three of us have worked on the development of the small and totally harmless fruit fly, Drosophila.
 This animal has been extremely cooperative in our hands – and has revealed to us some of its innermost secrets and tricks for developing from a single celled egg to a complex living being of great beauty and harmony. … None of us expected that our work would be so successful or that our findings would ever have relevance to medicine.”

 She completed her degrees in biology, physics, and chemistry from Johann-Wolfgang-Goethe-University in 1964, a diploma in biochemistry (1968) and a doctorate in biology and genetics (1973) from Eberhard-Karl University of Tubingen.
 Nüsslein-Volhard was married briefly as a young woman and never had any children.

 Wieschaus and Nüsslein-Volhard chose the fruit fly because of its amazingly rapid embryonic development.
 Together they designed a new genetic tool, saturation mutagenesis, which involved mutating adult fly genes and observing the effects on their offspring.
-Using a dual microscope, which permitted them to examine one specimen at the same time, the collaborators eventually identified, among about 20,000 genes in the fly’s chromosomes, approximately 5,000 genes important to early development and 139 genes essential to it.
-They also acknowledged three types of fruit fly genes that generate the blueprint for the insect’s body plan.
-In awarding the prize to the collaborator, the Nobel Assembly predicted that their discoveries would “explain congenital malformations in man.”
+Using a dual microscope, which permitted them to examine one specimen at the same time, the scientists identified about 20,000 genes in the fly’s chromosomes.
+Of these approximately 5,000 genes were important to early development and 139 genes were essential to it.
+They succeeded in identifying and classifying the 15 genes that direct the cells to form a new fly.